If you want to learn Japanese, finding a good program is hard...

 5+ minutes a day

-Duolingo is usually one of the first courses we recommend for learning a foreign language.
-It's free, effective, and fun to use.
+Duolingo is usually one of the first courses we recommend for foreign language learning.
+It's effective and fun to use.

 The course is also only available on mobile not desktop.

 There's some kanji used in Duolingo Japanese, but mostly you will be using hiragana.

 Because of the complexity of the Japanese language a successful completion of the course should put you at around an A2.

 Most Duolingo courses get you to around a B1 in a foreign language.

 Katakana also makes an appearance but is sort casually mixed into the lessons with hiragana.